Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 Close to: sea baths, Bjørvika promenade, city centre

-Good to know: strongest May–September
+Good to know: strongest May–September, book early in peak weeks

 Ideal stay length: 2–6 nights